 Do You Peel Carrots Before Juicing?

-Nope, carrot skin is completely fine to go through your juicer.
+Nope, unpeeled carrots are completely fine to go through your juicer.
 Peeling them just takes up time that you don’t need to waste.
 There is good nutrition in the peel and while there is a very minor earthy taste to the skin if it’s eaten by itself you’re not going to notice it in your juice.

 Other root vegetables like beets, for instance, have very tough skin and a very distinct flavor in their skin, carrot skin is thin and the taste difference barely noticeable.